-The Antarctic Peninsula is the fastest warming region in the world.
-Scientists at NASA have compiled temperature data since the 1950s to show the degrees warmed per decade.
+The Antarctic Peninsula is the third fastest warming region in the world.
+In this image, scientists at NASA have compiled temperature data since the 1950s to show the degrees warmed per decade.

 Phytoplankton are microscopic, plant-like creatures that drift in the ocean using sunlight to make energy through a process called photosynthesis.